makkus/freckles/docs/frecklet/frecklet_anatomy.md

   --help              Show this message and exit.
 ```

-Let's disect the, well ...sections... of this file:
+Let's have a look at the sections this file:

 ### documentation: ``doc``